 You will never know how many copies of a key were made for a specific lock.
 A previous homeowner could have shared their key with a variety of people.
 Therefore, it is super important for all new homeowners to update all of their locks.
 Your family, safety, and well-being should always be your #1 priority!

 There are many tips for new homeowners that can save you a lot of money.
-I am sure you have heard the saying “you have to spend money to make money,” but as a homeowner part of saving money is making sure you are also improving your home.
+I am sure you have heard the saying, “you have to spend money to make money,” but as a homeowner, part of saving money is making sure you are also improving your home.
 You can save money if you make these initial investments:

 Your electricity bill will thank you for changing all of your lightbulbs to LED.
 It costs roughly $30 to power an LED for 30,000 hours!
 A single incandescent lightbulb would cost roughly $200 to run for the same length of time.
 Therefore, updating your lightbulbs will save money every month, and you will be helping the planet by conserving energy.

 Replacing a heating/cooling system is also not cheap, so ensuring that your system is programmed appropriately can save you a LOT of money.
-For example, a high-efficiency thermostat like the Nest, averages around a 10-12% savings on heating, and a 15% savings on cooling.
+For example, a high-efficiency thermostat like the Nest averages around a 10-12% savings on heating and a 15% savings on cooling.
 Essentially, you can save more than the cost of a Nest in one year, and every following year is like pocketing additional money!

 By properly insulating a home, you will be able to contain all of your heat indoors.
-If you are living in a colder climate, then an improperly insulated home could be the reason why your heating bills is always so high!
+If you are living in a colder climate, then an improperly insulated home could be the reason why your heating bills are always so high!

-As a new homeowner I had no idea that I had to replace my air filter.
-I was looking at ways to save money, and decided to check out my HVAC system, and that is when I noticed an old air filter located in my system.
-When I took the air filter out I realized that it was absolutely filthy.
+As a new homeowner, I had no idea that I had to replace my air filter.
+I was looking at ways to save money and decided to check out my HVAC system, and that is when I noticed an old air filter located in my system.
+When I took the air filter out, I realized that it was absolutely filthy.
 I’ve never owned an HVAC system before, so I never realized that an air filter was a “thing that I needed to replace.”

 If you do not regularly change your air filter, it forces your cooling system to work harder, and therefore, more inefficiently.
 An inefficient HVAC system ends up costing you a lot more money month to month.

-A leaky faucet uses up 20 gallons of water a day, and a leaky toilet can waste up to 200 gallons a day!
+A leaky faucet uses up to 20 gallons of water a day, and a leaky toilet can waste up to 200 gallons a day!
 Another tip to know if you have a leak is to check your water bill.
 If your bill spiked or is inconsistent, then you more than likely have a leak.
-Finding the source of a leak is a worth-while game that will end up saving you a lot of money.
+Finding the source of a leak is a worthwhile game that will end up saving you a lot of money.